sapir-mardan/portfolio/README.md

 ## About Me
 Current Bioinformatics MSc student with experience in analyzing complex genomic data.
-I have expertise in a broad range of bioinformatics methods and tools, including proficiency in Python and R for scientific programming, and experience in designing analysis pipelines.
+I have expertise in a broad range of bioinformatics methods and tools, including proficiency in Python, and experience in designing analysis pipelines, R, Unix/Linux environments and various bioinformatics tools.

+My interest in coding was sparked during my bachelor's studies, where I discovered the power of programming to unravel the mysteries of life.
+What started as a hobby grew into a passion for learning new techniques and solving problems in the most efficient way.
+I am enthusiastic about further developing my skills and contributing my expertise to cutting-edge research.

 ## Projects Examples